-Business Law Certificate Program Requirements
+Business Law Certificate Program Requirements for 3Ls

 The Business Law Certificate Program allows students planning a career in business law and finance to receive specialized training in a set of core areas: publicly traded corporations, closely-held business entities, corporate finance, law and economics, and taxation.
 The program carries additional requirements beyond those for the J.D. degree, and signals to potential employers that a graduate has advanced training in these core areas.
 At the same time, to become a well-rounded business lawyer, a student must become well-versed in many other areas of the law outside of the program.
 The Certificate program has been designed to allow students to craft a broad, well-diversified course of study.